 In the example below 2 more resources were added to the task.
-The task stayed at 5 days and the work stayed at 40 hours.
-The work was divided over the resources on the task.
+The task remains at 5 days duration and the work also remained at 40 hours.
+The work was divided between the resources.
 In this example, the resources were assigned one at a time.